neveldo/data-pesticides/README.md

 # Data-Pesticides

-Data-Pesticides is a web application based on [Silex](http://silex.sensiolabs.org/) PHP microframework that provides a full-featured data-vizualisation about pesticides concentrations in France.
+Data-Pesticides is a web application based on [Silex](http://silex.sensiolabs.org/) PHP microframework that provides a full-featured data-visualization about pesticides concentrations in France.
 The web application is available online : [https://www.data-pesticides.fr](https://www.data-pesticides.fr).
 It has been created in response to a [contest](http://www.developpement-durable.gouv.fr/Concours-de-data-visualisation-sur.html) launched by the [French ministry of ecology, energy and the sea](http://www.developpement-durable.gouv.fr/).

 ![data-pesticides](web/assets/images/social-share.jpg)